Angelina in Paris, a luxurious and divine place. Loved among Coco Chanel and Proust. Read along and I’ll tell you more…

-The Angelina Story
+The Angelina in Paris Story

-In 1903 the confectioner Antoine Rumpelmayer founded Angelina, which he named after his daughter-in-law.
+In 1903 the confectioner Antoine Rumpelmayer founded ‘Angelina’, after his daughter-in-law.
 For over a century the tearoom has built a reputation as a place of sophistication and indulgence.
 As soon as it opened, Angelina became the place to be among the Parisian aristocracy.

-Angelina is known for her delicious African Hot Chocolate.
+‘Angelina’ is known for her delicious African Hot Chocolate.

-is an iconic pastry: combines meringue, light whipped cream and chestnut paste vermicelli to delight even the keenest of palates.
+is an iconic pastry: combines meringue, light whipped cream and chestnut paste vermicelli.
+To delight even the keenest of palates.

 Mont-Blanc’s unique, unrivalled recipe has made it Angelina’s famous trademark pastry since 1903.